 At Prometheus by Dr. Malik, we work to remove the barriers to male sexual health.
 We believe that sex is part of a full life and everyone deserves the happiness of sexual confidence.
 Dr. Malik has worked in the field of sexual health for years, and his goal is to make happy, healthy sex accessible to everyone.

-From the best diet for sexual performance to the truth behind penis enlargement, we’ve answered the most common questions that men ask about their sexual health.
+From the best diet for sexual performance to the truth behind penis enlargement, here is a comprehensive FAQ about male sexual health.

 1. Does a Man Experience Menopause?